Lowe’s Media Network - Self Service

 Final Design

-Integrated creative previews linked to performance metrics
+Integrated creative asset previews

 Reflections

-This project reinforced the value of deep collaboration across engineering, product management, and research.
-Working within technical constraints required thoughtful hand offs, and aligning with the design system ensured cohesion across Lowe’s Media Network.
+This was my first solo project, so it reinforced the value of deep collaboration across engineering, product management, and research.
+Working within technical constraints required thoughtful hand

 Next Steps